Xfinity vs. Frontier: Which Internet Provider Is Best for You?

 Availability: Xfinity vs. Frontier

-Take a look at the Federal Communication Commission’s broadband map and you’ll see that Xfinity serves 36% of the American population as of June 2020—Frontier has a smaller footprint of 11%.
+Take a look at the Federal Communication Commission’s broadband map, and you’ll see that Xfinity serves approximately 34% of the American population as of October 2023—Frontier has a smaller footprint of around 5% with its fiber and DSL networks combined.
 Moreover, a closer look shows that they mostly overlap in certain parts of the Northeast, Florida, and around the Great Lakes.

 Xfinity’s biggest coverage area resides in the Northeast.
-It avoids North Carolina altogether and trickles down through Tennessee to reach customers in the south.
+It trickles into the edges of North Carolina and down through Tennessee to reach customers in the South.
 Other large coverage areas surround Detroit, Chicago, Indianapolis, Nashville, Memphis, Houston, San Francisco, Sacramento, Portland, and Seattle.

 Frontier serves around 11.7 million copper (DSL) lines and approximately 3.6 million fiber lines across 27 states as of August 2021.1 Its Frontier Internet DSL service covers the Northeast, Southeast, and Southwest.
 Its Frontier Fiber Internet network resides in portions of California, Florida, Indiana, and Texas, although the California market is expected to grow to 350,000 locations by 2026.5